lni-dev/SodiumCoreShaderSupport/README.md

 <br><br>
 If you are using a supported resourcepack you can simply activate it like any other resourcepack.

+### Resourcepack incompatible
+Sodium may display the message `The following resource packs are incompatible with Sodium` in the top right corner after reloading resources and listing your active core shaders.
+This message will always appear, even if the resourcepack supports sodium core shaders and can be ignored.

-## List of Resourcepack
+## List of Resourcepacks
 This is a small list of resourcepacks that work on sodium.
-If you have created a resourcepack yourself feel free to open an issue to add it to this list!
+If you have created a resourcepack yourself feel free to [open an issue on my github](https://github.com/lni-dev/SodiumCoreShaderSupport/issues) to add it to this list!
 - [Energy Shaders \[Java\]](https://modrinth.com/shader/energy-shaders-java)
 - [Night Vision Shaders \[Java\]](https://modrinth.com/shader/night-vision-shaders)